-To have an LLC in Missouri, a Registered Agent must be identified.
+A Registered Agent in Missouri must be identified when forming an LLC.
 The Registered Agent can either be a resident of Missouri (Select “Reg.
 Agent is Individual” and click “I do not want to search” and enter the individual’s information) or a Resident Agent service (Select “Reg.
 Agent is Organization” and click “Search Reg.
 Agent” to find the address that is registered with the Secretary of State).
 The Registered Agent must have a physical address in the state (PO Boxes are not allowed) and act as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc on behalf of the LLC.

 Even though the business owner can be the registered agent, their name and address become public record and with that comes a loss of privacy.
 This is more important for some entrepreneurs, especially when they are doing business from home.

 An LLC Organizer is someone involved with the formation of the Articles of Organization.
 The Organizer may or may not become a member, such as a mentor, attorney or accountant, but the initial members will all be listed as organizers.